This post reviews the best non-toxic cookware to buy including the safest brands of cookware, and discusses the types of cookware to avoid and why.

 Why choose non-toxic cookware:

-Cookware can be expensive, and I want to ensure you are spending your money on quality items that are also good for your health.
-There is also a lot of misleading information out there that can make deciding what to buy that much more challenging.
+Unfortunately, many of the materials used to make cookware can be harmful to our health, and many brands use chemicals that are not good for us so you do want to be careful when shopping for cookware.
+As well, cookware can be expensive, and I want to ensure you are spending your money on quality items that are good for your health, and that will last a long time.
+There is also a lot of misleading information and greenwashing in the cookware industry, which can make deciding what to buy even more difficult.

 Materials to avoid when choosing cookware:

+Non-stick cookware is popular because it's convenient and easy to use.
+However, the most common types of non-stick cookware on the market are harmful to our health.
+Most non-stick cookware is made with a class of chemicals known as poly-fluoroalkyl substances (PFAS).
 PFAS are a class of chemicals that provide stain and water resistant coatings.
-For example they are used on non-stick pans, rain coats, stain resistant furniture, food packaging, making floss "non-stick" etc. PFAS chemicals are termed “forever chemicals” because they are persistent, meaning they build up and don’t go away.
-They resist degradation in the environment and they remain in our bodies for years, and sometimes even decades after exposure.
+PFAS are termed “forever chemicals” because they are persistent, meaning they build up and don’t go away.
+They remain in our bodies for years, and sometimes even decades after exposure.

 PFAS, even at low doses, can be harmful to health and are known to have a number of harmful effects on human health including but not limited to: